xinucode/sigmond_python_plots/README.md

     yrange: [0.0,2.5] #(optional) manually select the yrange, otherwise matplotlib automatically sets it
     plot_ni_levels: true #(optional) default false; plots the non interacting levels for each spectrum
     ni_width: 40 #(optional) default 80; sets the width of the non-interacting levels (if plot_ni_levels==true)
+    remove_xlabel: #(optional) default false; boolean to decide if print xlabel
+    graph_unused_levels: false #(optional) default true; if unused_levels is specified and this tag is set to false,
+        #unused levels will not be graphed.

 final_spectrum: #(optional) generates graph that plots just one spectrum
     spectrum_type: energy #value can be "energy" or "mom" determines how the files are parsed and how the graph